 Students will be allowed to withdraw without penalty from the university and receive a 100 percent tuition remission (less any financial aid that the student may have received for the semester) upon presenting an original copy of their orders to the Registrar.

 Alternatively, incomplete (INC) grades with no tuition reimbursement may be more appropriate when the withdrawal is near the end of the semester and INCs are agreed to by the instructor(s) and the student and approved by the dean of the school or college.
 In the latter case, the student will be allowed to complete the coursework according to a written agreement submitted to the Office of Student Records.
-Incomplete grades may affect your financial aid eligibility, so please notify your financial advisor of your plans prior to your departure.
+Incomplete grades may affect your financial aid eligibility, so please notify your One Stop advisor of your plans prior to your departure.

 Students or parents who believe they have individual circumstances warranting an exception to published refund policies may appeal.
 The student or parent should contact: